 - I. Inpatient Brain Injury Rehabilitation: During this rotation the intern will spend their time on an inpatient rehabilitation treating individuals with diagnoses of brain injury, including traumatic brain injury, stroke, and brain cancer.
 Interns will learn to administer and interpret brief cognitive assessments (including specialized measures for patients with aphasia and those emerging from coma), will provide supportive psychotherapy and psychoeducation to patients and their families, and will co-lead cognitive remediation and family support groups.
 The intern will function as part of an interdisciplinary rehabilitation team and actively participate (under supervision) in evaluation conferences.
 The intern will be supervised by two supervisors (Drs.
-Breed and one other) with experience in treatment of individuals with brain injury - II.
+Breed and Pritchett) with experience in treatment of individuals with brain injury - II.
 Inpatient Functional Rehabilitation (SCI, Amputation, Medically Complex): During this rotation the intern will spend their time working with patients with spinal cord injury, amputation, acquired central nervous system disorders, and diverse neurological disorders which impact functional abilities.
-Interns will provide supportive psychotherapy and psychoeducation to patients and their families, will have the opportunity to participate in psychotherapy groups for inpatients and outpatients with spinal cord injury and limb loss, and will administer cognitive screening measures appropriate for geriatric and/or neurologically impaired individuals.
-Supervision will be provided by Dr.'s Riccobono and Breed, with Dr. Riccobono taking the lead in supervising patients with SCI and Dr. Breed taking the lead in supervising patients with limb loss.
+Interns will provide supportive psychotherapy and psychoeducation to patients and their families, will have the opportunity to participate in psychotherapy groups for inpatients and outpatients with spinal cord injury and limb loss.
+Interns also administer cognitive screening measures appropriate for geriatric and/or neurologically impaired individuals.
+Supervision will be provided by Dr.'s Riccobono and Pritchett.